-As a student in the Interdisciplinary Program in Northern Studies, you will have the opportunity to explore your interests in the peoples and environments of the northern parts of Canada’s provinces and territories, as well as other parts of the circumpolar world.
-You will complete a core set of courses that encourage appraisal and understanding of common northern issues from a variety of academic and social perspectives.
-Remaining courses are selected from a wide-range of options in specific disciplines: Biology, Chemistry, Geography, History, Indigenous Learning, Languages, Sociology and Social Work.
+As a student taking the Minor Program in Northern Studies, you will have the opportunity to explore your interests in the peoples and environments of the northern parts of Canada’s provinces and territories, as well as other parts of the circumpolar world.
+With Trent University, the University of the Arctic outlines a core set of courses that encourage appraisal and understanding of common northern issues from a variety of academic and social perspectives.

 As central part of our program is international networking and opportunities.
 You will take courses with students from across the circumpolar world and have the opportunity to participate in the north2north mobility program.
 This exchange program allows you to spend between 4-8 months studying at a University of the Arctic partner institution in the following countries/regions:

-Your degree will prepare you for a variety of public and private sector professional careers dealing with northern issues locally, nationally, and internationally.
-These include:
+Your academic courses prepare you for a variety of public and private sector professional careers dealing with northern issues locally, nationally, and internationally.

 - community economic development